Yale-LILY/SummEval/evaluation/README.md

 # summ_eval
 Toolkit for summarization evaluation to unify metrics and promote robust comparison of summarization systems.
-Includes the most popular and most recent metrics for summarization as well as several machine translation metrics.
+Includes popular and recent metrics for summarization as well as several machine translation metrics.
+If you have a metric you want to add, pull requests are welcomed!

 # Metrics #
 Below are the metrics included in the tookit, followed by the associated paper and code used within the toolkit: